AltSysrq/astrocol/README.md

 any number of the subsections defined below; each is identified by a key named after the subsection type.

+#### Subsection `extends`
+Contains a list.
+Lists names of zero or more other elements defined earlier in the file.
+This element will start off as the concatenation of those elements, rather than empty.
+The `extends` subsection *must* precede the `fields` and `methods` subsections.

 #### Subsection `fields`
 Contains a mapping.
 Each element is treated much the same as an argument declaration from the protocol section, except that it is appended to the fields